Skip to main content

 • International Standards on Auditing

-The Auditors and Accountants (Registration) Act No. 33 of 1972 establish the National Board of Accountants and Auditors (NBAA) as the auditing standard-setter in Tanzania.
+The Accountants and Auditors (Registration) Act, Cap.
+286, as amended, establishes the National Board of Accountants and Auditors (NBAA) as the auditing standard-setter in Tanzania.

-In 2004, the NBAA adopted ISA without modifications for application in all audits in Tanzania.
-After the initial adoption, NBAA reports it has continued to adopt all revisions of ISA without modifications and including effective date.
+In 2004, the NBAA adopted International Standards on Auditing (ISA) without modification for application in all mandatory audits in Tanzania.
+Since the initial adoption, the NBAA has maintained an established process to adopt all subsequent revisions and new standards issued by the International Auditing and Assurance Standards Board without modification and including effective date.

 Current Status: Adopted